 Currently, there are three points of difference between the costs on your app and on your bill:

-- The app does not include the daily supply charge or our $15/month subscription fee, only the usage price
+- The app does not include your daily charges or our $19/month subscription fee, only the usage price

-- The app does not include any concessions, rebates, or discounts
+- The app does not include any concessions, rebates, once off metering charges, or discounts

 - The app only shows the last 30 days of usage, which may not line up with the exact dates listed on your bill